-Forest Lake is the only airport in the regional system that is not included in the National Plan of Integrated Airports system.
-Inclusion in this system unlocks federal funding through grants and other formula funds from the FAA.
+Inclusion in the National Plan of Integrated Airport Systems unlocks federal funding through grants and other formula funds from the FAA.
 Forest Lake Airport was upgraded with a paved runway and parallel taxiway in 2016.
-This project was the first major project intended to set the airport on the path to being included in the National Plan of Integrated Airports system, however this now seems unlikely to happen due to federal eligibility requirements.
-The opportunities for Forest Lake center on continued upgrades to get the airport on the National Plan of Integrated Airports, future runway extension and continued hangar development.
-The airport is not anticipated to serve an upgraded role within the system.
+This project was the first major project intended to set the airport on the path to being included in the national plan, however, this now seems unlikely due to federal eligibility requirements.
+The opportunities for Forest Lake are continued upgrades to get the airport on the national plan, future runway extension, and continued hangar development.
+The airport is not expected to serve an upgraded role within the system.

-22 Through the fence operations are broadly defined as aircraft that can access an airport's airside facilities from adjacent land to airport property.
+&lt;sup>22 Through-the-fence operations are broadly defined as aircraft that can access an airport's airside facilities from adjacent land to airport property.